Nyxora/Array-Practice/README.md

 # CPP-Practice
 This repository is for cataloging school projects and practice.

+bmA1N1     - Calculate balance of an account after 5 years using B=Pe^rt.

+bmA1N2     - Create a greeting based on user input.

+bmA1N3     - Create a menu, as for order, and give total.

+bmA1N4     - Find the area and perimiter of a triangle.

+bmA2N2     - Count the number of Uppercase letters, Digits and Vowels in a sentecnce provided by user.

+bmA2N3     - Allow user to practice addition problems with integers < 100.

 bmA3N1     - Display Array a and Days and compute the min, max and avg of Array a.

 bmA3N2     - Display the salaries of some presidents and then display the average of their saleries.